Descanonge/neba/docs/source/data/existing_modules.rst

 -------

 :class:`.ParamsManagerSection` stores the parameters in a :class:`.Section` object.
-The Section class is specified in the attribute :attr:`~.ParamsManagerSection.SECTION_CLS` and defaults to an empty Section.
+The section class is specified in the attribute :attr:`~.ParamsManagerSection.SECTION_CLS` and defaults to an empty Section.
-When initialized, the modules creates a new ``SECTION_CLS`` and updates it with the argument passed to it.
+When initialized, the module creates a new ``SECTION_CLS`` and updates it with the arguments passed to it.

 It can be defined with::